 Certain people clearly experience higher risk of one or more of these than others when it comes to caregiving.
 If you fit into one of these groups, you may want to take extra precautions to counteract the potential risk.

 What to do

-If you experience negative effects or are in a higher risk group, many well-researched resources and strategies can be found from Medicare, Mayo Clinic, Stanford Medicine, Family Caregiver Alliance (FCA), Cleveland Clinic and Centers for Disease Control.
+If you experience negative effects or are in a higher risk group, many well-researched resources and strategies can be found from Mayo Clinic, Stanford Medicine, Family Caregiver Alliance (FCA), Cleveland Clinic and Centers for Disease Control.
 Also check with your disease-specific patient associations.

 Some highlights from the aforementioned sources follow.

 Feeling alone, isolated, under-supported or uninformed.